Before you self-publish a book, make sure you are ready.

 Time to allow: 1 month

-There are many elements involved in getting ready to release a self-published book or ebook.
+There are many elements and some costs involved in publishing a self-published book or ebook.
 Self-publishing is no different from any other part of the publishing industry.
 Poor books rarely sell well.

 Many new authors get things wrong by rushing too fast.
 Pushing the publish button is at the very end of the process, and not at the beginning.